Fracking: Alleged Russian state advocacy

-In 2014 a number of European officials suggested that several major European protests against hydraulic fracturing (with mixed success in Lithuania and Ukraine) may be partially sponsored by Gazprom, Russia's state-controlled gas company.
-The New York Times suggested that Russia saw its natural gas exports to Europe as a key element of its geopolitical influence, and that this market would diminish if hydraulic fracturing is adopted in Eastern Europe, as it opens up significant shale gas reserves in the region.
-Russian officials have on numerous occasions made public statements to the effect that hydraulic fracturing "poses a huge environmental problem".
+In 2014, a number of European officials suggested that several major European protests against hydraulic fracturing, which met with mixed success in Lithuania and Ukraine, may have been partially sponsored by Gazprom, Russia's state-controlled gas company.
+The New York Times suggested that Russia saw its natural gas exports to Europe as a key element of its geopolitical influence, and that this market would diminish if hydraulic fracturing was adopted in Eastern Europe, as it would open up significant shale gas reserves in the region.
+Russian officials have, on numerous occasions, made public statements implying that hydraulic fracturing "poses a huge environmental problem".

 Current fracking operations

 Hydraulic fracturing is currently taking place in the United States in Arkansas, California, Colorado, Louisiana, North Dakota, Oklahoma, Pennsylvania, Texas, Virginia, West Virginia, and Wyoming.
-Other states, such as Alabama, Indiana, Michigan, Mississippi, New Jersey, New York, and Ohio, are either considering or preparing for drilling using this method.
-Maryland and Vermont have permanently banned hydraulic fracturing, and New York and North Carolina have instituted temporary bans.
-New Jersey currently has a bill before its legislature to extend a 2012 moratorium on hydraulic fracturing that recently expired.
+As of 2024, there are currently seven major fracking operations active in the United States.
+These are the Bakken operation in North Dakota and Montana, Niobrara operation in Wyoming and Colorado, Anandarko in Northern Texas and Oklahoma, Permian and Eagle Ford in Texas, Haynesville in Texas and Louisiana, and the large Appalachia site.
+California has had a longtime moratorium on fracking and Vermont, New York, Maryland, Washington, and Oregon all have statewide fracking bans.

 Although a hydraulic fracturing moratorium was recently lifted in the United Kingdom, the government is proceeding cautiously because of concerns about earthquakes and the environmental effect of drilling.
 Hydraulic fracturing is currently banned in France and Bulgaria.